dennoxkabugi/python-running-python-code/README.md

 Hello world!
 Congrats on running your first Python application! 🎉

-Displaying Data with "print()"
+#Displaying Data with "print()"
 Now that we have a place to write some code, let's explore a few of Python's built-in options for displaying data in different ways.

-Standard print() Statements
+#Standard print() Statements
 By default, print() includes a newline character at the end of your string.
-Try entering several print() statements in a row in lib/app.py:
+Try entering several print() statements in a row in lib/app.py: lib/app.py print("Hello world!") print("Hello sun!") print("Hello sky!")

-# lib/app.py
-print("Hello world!")
-print("Hello sun!")
-print("Hello sky!")
 What do you see when you execute lib/app.py from the command line?

 $ python lib/app.py
-# => Hello world!
-# => Hello sun!
+=> Hello world! => Hello sun!
-# => Hello sky!
+=> Hello sky!

-Choosing your own print() Ending
+#Choosing your print() Ending
 Let's say you're writing a full paragraph and don't need a newline character after every sentence. print() can accommodate that through its optional end parameter.
-Try modifying your print() statements as follows:
+Try modifying your print() statements as follows: lib/app.py print("Hello world!", end=" ") print("Hello sun!", end="!! ") print("Hello sky!", end="!!!\n")

-# lib/app.py
-print("Hello world!", end=" ")
-print("Hello sun!", end="!! ")
-print("Hello sky!", end="!!!\n")
 What do you see when you execute lib/app.py from the command line with these new end strings?

-$ python lib/app.py
-# => Hello world!
-Hello sun!!!
-Hello sky!!!!
-end can be a string of any length, including characters like the newline \n.
+$ python lib/app.py => Hello world!
+Hello, sun!!!
+Hello, sky!!!! end can be a string of any length, including characters like the newline \n.

-Exploring Python with the Python Interpreter
+#Exploring Python with the Python Interpreter
 Python comes with a command line interpreter (often called the "Python shell") for running a Python REPL (read-evaluate-print-loop) in the terminal, which provides similar functionality to the browser console that you're familiar with from JavaScript.
 Using the Python shell is a great way to quickly test out some code, or check your syntax, without needing to run an entire application.

 To use the Python shell, go into the terminal and enter python: